th3sabbir/academic-resource-platform/README.md

 *   **Class Routine:** Displays a sample class timetable.
 *   **Tutorials:** Curated list of recommended YouTube channels for CSE students covering programming, DSA, and web development.
 *   **Blog:** Collection of recommended blogs and learning platforms for CSE students.
-*   **"Feeling Generous?"
+*   **Got Something to Share?
 Section:** Links to Google Forms for students to contribute questions and notes.
 *   **Collapsible Sections:** Interactive FAQ and Blood Donation Portal information.

 ## Technologies Used